Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Analysis of Gaussian Sum-Rules for and Gluonic Currents

+We now examine the pattern of mixing of the couplings for these states as contained in the quantities $r_i$ for the various cases.
 If the couplings obey a single-angle mixing pattern, then one would expect $r_2^{(gg)}=\cos^2\theta=r_1^{(qq)}$.
-Although such a scenario could be possible given the 10\% uncertainty in these quantities in Table~\ref{results_tab}, the non-diagonal case provides a more interesting test because single-angle mixing leads to
+Although such a scenario could be possible given the 10\% uncertainty in these quantities in Table~\ref{doubres_tab}, the non-diagonal case provides a more sensitive test because single-angle mixing leads to

-In this situation, the integral of the right-hand side of~\eqref{single_angle_form} is zero which then requires $M_0^{(gq)}\left(\tau, s_0\right)=0$ in~\eqref{N_gq}.
-A value of $s_0=4.35\,{\rm GeV^2}$ can be found to satisfy this constraint over the considered range $2\,{\rm GeV^4}<\tau<4\,{\rm GeV^4}$.
-However, as shown in Fig.~\ref{equal_strength_fig} the $\hat s$, $\tau$ dependence of the QCD prediction $G^{(gq)}_0\left(\hat s,\tau,s_0\right)$ is not consistent with mass scales $m_1\approx 1\,{\rm GeV}$ and $m_2\approx 1.4\,{\rm GeV}$.
-We thus conclude that the pattern of mixing for the couplings is not well-described by a single mixing angle, and hence the situation must be similar to the two-angle scenario that has been found for the $\eta$-$\eta'$ system in the singlet-octet basis \cite{feldmann}.
-Implicitly this is the same result found in \cite{ailin}, where four independent couplings are found necessary in the study of the mixed gluonic-$q\bar q$ system rather than the three-parameter system of two couplings and one mixing angle.
+In this situation, the integral of the right-hand side of~\eqref{single_angle_form} is zero which then requires $M_{0,0}^{(gq)}\left(\tau, s_0\right)=0$ in~\eqref{N_gq}.
+A value of $s_0=4.18\,{\rm GeV^2}$ can be found to satisfy this constraint over the considered range $2\,{\rm GeV^4}<\tau<4\,{\rm GeV^4}$.
+However, as shown in Fig.~\ref{equal_strength_fig} the $\hat s$, $\tau$ dependence of the QCD expression $G^{(gq)}_0\left(\hat s,\tau,s_0\right)$ is not consistent with mass scales $m_1\approx 1\,{\rm GeV}$ and $m_2\approx 1.4\,{\rm GeV}$.
+We thus conclude that the pattern of mixing for the couplings is not consistently described by a single mixing angle, and hence the situation must be similar to the two-angle scenario that has been found for the couplings (decay constants) of the $\eta$-$\eta'$ system in the singlet-octet basis \cite{feldmann}.
+Implicitly this is the same result found in \cite{lattice2,ailin}, where four independent couplings are found necessary in the study of the mixed gluonic-$q\bar q$ system rather than the three-parameter system of two couplings and one mixing angle.
+Following Ref.~\cite{lattice2}, we then define an effective mixing angle $\phi$